Presenter: James L. Coyle, PhD, CCC-SLP, BCS-S, ASHA Fellow

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"Reading chest x-rays and definitions of conditions impacting and impacted by dysphagia."
+"Reading chest x-rays and definitions of conditions impacting and impacted by dysphagia was beneficial."
 K.B.
 (Jan.
 2023)

-"I liked how presenter went through the interpretation of CXR reports and how each pulmonary disease process can affect respiratory system and dysphagia.
-All the visuals/images/figures were helpful."
+"I liked how the presenter went through the interpretation of CXR reports and how each pulmonary disease process can affect the respiratory system and dysphagia.
+All the visuals, images, figures were helpful."
 R.W.
 (Dec.
 2022)

 "Actual examples of CT and CXR images included.
 I liked the metaphorical comparisons, graphics, images."
 K.B.
 (Dec.
 2022)